tetrascience/ts-logger/README.md

 ### Features

 #### Feature: `throttle`
+When your log happens very fast, it's helpful to throttle the logger.
-The throttled logger has a waiting time of 1 second by default
+A waiting time of 1 second by default.
 ```
 const logger = require('ts-logger')('console');
 logger.throttle.error(new Error('something wrong'));
+logger.throttle.debug('a debug log');
 ```
 #### Feature: `debug mode`
 In debug mode, console transport will also be used *in addition to* the chosen transport, if it was not console transport.